hemanthpranav/Health-insurance-price-prediction/README.md

 Many factors have been shown association with higher insurance price such as age, smoking status, pre-existing disease etc,.
 With these fators and features to help insurance company to predict insurance price with a much higher accuracy can help both Consumers and Companies.

 This ML Model can show us :- What should be the actual health insurance price for an individual or a family is an issue for many companies.?!

+Using R and LM() function try to see the influence of the variables on the insurance charges.